-Robert is a filmmaker who has worked as a producer, director, cameraman and story editor.
-He has a particular interest in the creative challenges faced getting feature length films made from script to screen.
-He previously ran the MA Feature Film programme at Goldsmiths, University of London, which is in the process being transformed into a practice PhD in Film.
+Robert is a filmmaker and workshop leader, who has worked as a producer, director, cameraman and story editor.
+He has a particular interest in the creative challenges faced getting stories made from script to screen.
 He also works as a media consultant for a wide range of commercial clients engaged in media development projects and related initiatives with special interests in the creative industries and regeneration.
-Robert is a co-founder-director of DigiTales.
-Robert currently convenes the MA Filmmaking course and is the key contact with industry.

 Ray is a Brighton-based freelance photographer specialising in performing arts and events and teaches technology skills to adults in community settings.
-From 2000 ray has been teaching computer and Internet skills for older adults in and around Brighton and more recently has been working with DigiTales as photographer and co-facilitator.
+From 2000 Ray has been teaching computer and Internet skills for older adults in and around Brighton and works regularly with DigiTales as photographer and co-facilitator.

-Polly has a wide-ranging career in oral history, community storytelling and socially-focussed community engagement.
-She currently works at Historypin, on a large scale community storytelling project focussed on the King’s Cross area of London.
-From working with socially excluded children in Brighton and East London; to international digital storytelling; to
+Polly joined DigiTales as a facilitator in 2010 and has a wide-ranging career in oral history, community storytelling and socially-focussed community engagement.
+She currently works at Historypin, on the Kings Cross Story Palace project.

 starting at BBC Video Nation and Capture Wales.
 Inclusion Through Media and other international social inclusion projects have taken her from Athens to Helsinki and from Haifa to Sydney.
 She has worked on Visual Essay projects with Birmingham and Stirling universities and the Open University.
-She volunteers at the Ahoy watersports centre for young people, runs animation
+She has broadcast on Finnish public service radio YLE.